heroku/buildpacks-ruby/README.md

   - [TODO] We may abort the build if the `rake -p` task fails.
     - [TODO] If your application has the `sprockets` gem, [then what?]
   - [TODO] Applications expecting Rake task execution must have `rake` in the Gemfile.lock and a `Rakefile` variant checked into the root of their application.
-  - [TODO] We will run `rake assets:precompile` on your app if it exists on your application.
+  - [TODO] We will run `rake assets:precompile` on your app if that task exists on your application.
-    - [TODO] We will skip this task if a manifest file exists in the `public/assets` folder that indicates precompiled assets are checked into git.
+    - [TODO] We will skip this `assets:precompile` task if a manifest file exists in the `public/assets` folder that indicates precompiled assets are checked into git.
     - [TODO] We will abort your build if the `rake assets:precompile` task fails
     - [TODO] We will run `rake assets:clean` on your app.
       - [TODO] We will cache the contents of `public/assets` if `assets:clean` exists on your application.